Alisson3Rdev/Alisson3Rdev/README.md

 - 🎓 Attending High School with Integrated Computer Technician on IFSC XXE

 ⛩️ Hobies:
-- 🎵 Play the Drumm
+- 🎵 play the drums
-- 🏀 Play E-games and soccer
+- ⚽ Play E-games and soccer

 🚀 Habilities:
 Here some programing languages and technologies who I'm accustumed to use: